 by Daryl E. Baird

 Making pottery from slabs provides endless opportunities for creativity.
 Once you have a slab roller, you’ll have hours of fun making tiles, bowls, plates and platters.
-Daryl Baird shares three projects that will build your skills beginning with making simple tiles to creating a bowl using templates.
+Daryl Baird shares four projects that will build your skills beginning with making simple tiles to creating a bowl using templates.
 Reprinted from From a Slab of Clay by Daryl Baird.

 About Ceramic Arts Daily:

 Ceramic Arts Daily is a free online website and newsletter written and produced for the benefit of potters and ceramic artists worldwide.
 The newsletter features both renowned and emerging artists, their work, techniques and artistic perspectives.
 Regular features include tips and techniques designed to help every artist expand their skill set and widen their artistic horizons.
 Ceramic Arts Daily also delivers video tips, in which potters and ceramic artists demonstrate various projects and processes.
 Think of them as e-workshops!

 Ceramic Arts Daily is designed to be interactive, inviting your comments and fostering a community in which each person can contribute to the growth of their own and others’ skills.
 You may be surprised at what you learn!